The Bible Reading

-The Bible Reading, Reading the Bible or The Father of a Family Reading the Bible to his Children is a 1755 oil on canvas genre painting by Jean-Baptiste Greuze.
-It was exhibited at the Académie royale on 28 June 1755 then at the Paris Salon on 25 August the same year.
+The Bible Reading, Reading the Bible or The Father of a Family Reading the Bible to his Children is an oil on canvas genre painting by French artist Jean-Baptiste Greuze, from 1755.

+It was exhibited at the Académie royale on 28 June 1755 then at the Paris Salon of 1755 on 25 August the same year.
 It was declared a national treasure of France in 2012 and has been in the Louvre since 2016.